Noah-Tucker435/Sign-Language-Recognition/README.md

 3. When it comes to saving and loading the model, you will need to specify your own locations to load and save the project, mine are just there for example.

-There are roughly a million examples of this online and as such this project is mainly intended only for personal/educational purposes and as such you shouldn't utilize this code.
+There are roughly a million examples of this online and as such this project is mainly intended only for personal/educational purposes and so you shouldn't utilize this code.